People: All users

 In the authorization dialog box, click Accept to finish connecting Azure to Miro.

-If you want to apply custom settings that differ from the global Company-level settings for specific teams, you can configure this in the Team Apps & Integrations area.
+If you need different settings for specific teams than the global company-level configuration, Team Admins can configure this in the Team Apps & Integrations area.

 - From your profile settings page, click Teams.